CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/try-it-yourself.rst

 Evaluation
 ====================

-``evaluate.py`` is a scoring program that output the scores of your agent.
+``evaluate.sh`` is a scoring script that output the scores of your agent in multiple flows.
 It is the same as the evaluate program on the server.
 So you'd like to check your agent's behaviour by execute

+``evaluate.py`` is a scoring script that evaluate your agent only in single flow.
+It is similar to ``evaluate.py`` in round 2.

 .. code-block::

+    # for evaluating single flow
-    python evaluate.py --input_dir agent --output_dir out --sim_cfg cfg/simulator.cfg --metric_period 200
+    python3 evaluate.py --input_dir agent --output_dir out --sim_cfg /starter-kit/cfg/simulator_round3_flow0.cfg --metric_period 200
+    # for evaluating multiple flow in parallel
+    bash evaluate.sh agent out

-Then result will be output at the ``starter-kit/out/scores.json``
+Then multiple flows result will be output at ``/starter-kit/out/scores.json``, while single flow result will be output at ``/starter-kit/out/your-flow-number/scores.json``

 ===============
 Results
 ===============

-Results will be saved as ``starter-kit/out/scores.json``, the data format of results is exemplified as follows.
+Results will be saved as ``/starter-kit/out/scores.json``, the data format of results is exemplified as follows.

 .. code-block::